-EASA Part-66 is a common European aircraft maintenance licence recognized in all EASA member states.
+EASA Part-66 is a common European aircraft maintenance license recognized in all EASA member states.
 The regulations define the conditions under which a maintenance engineer is authorized to release an aircraft into service after a maintenance operation.

-It is important that nominated Persons, Post Holders & Executives have a solid understanding concerning the responsibilities to comply with all relevant EASA regulations relevant to the particular Organisation Approval including the management of Part 66 licenced Aircraft Engineers
+It is important that nominated Persons, Post Holders & Executives have a solid understanding concerning the responsibilities to comply with all relevant EASA regulations relevant to the particular Organisation Approval including the management of Part 66 licensed Aircraft Engineers

 The conditions required are defined by minimum education requirements (school and college certificates, language competency, etc) as well as type rating qualifications for the relevant aircraft or particular tasks.

-On completion delegates shall understand and be able to explain the basic license structure together with the various categories A, B1, B2, B3 & C, how organisations can ensure that they understand and manage the process in the most effective way.
+On completion delegates shall understand and be able to explain the basic license structure together with the various categories A, B1, B2, B3 & C, how organizations can ensure that they understand and manage the process in the most effective way.

 Detailed Content / Topics – The following Subjects will be addressed

 – Introduction to ICAO / EASA Regulatory Environment